decrypt3r/php-email/README.md

 # Email Activator by Shubh Kotwal
-Login and Signup Page with Email Activation
+PHP based Login and Signup Script with Email Activation